Sustainable Farming Techniques for a Greener Future

 6. Efficient Water Management

 Water scarcity is a major challenge in modern agriculture.
-Sustainable farming uses smart water practices such as:
+Sustainable farming depends on smart water management methods, including:"

 Mulching – retains soil moisture naturally